Anne Horton

-Anne, Duchess of Cumberland and Strathearn (née Luttrell, later Horton; 24 January 1743 - 28 December 1808) was a member of the British royal family, the wife of Prince Henry, Duke of Cumberland and Strathearn, brother of King George III.
+Anne, Duchess of Cumberland and Strathearn (née Luttrell, later Horton; 24 January 1743 – 28 December 1808) was a member of the British royal family, the wife of Prince Henry, Duke of Cumberland and Strathearn, brother of King George III.
 Her sister was Lady Elizabeth Luttrell who was her companion and managed her home.

 Early life

-Anne was born in Marylebone, London and was baptized on 17 February 1742 at St Marylebone, Westminster, Middlesex, England. although another source says 24 January 1743.
+Anne was born on 24 January 1743 in Marylebone, London, and baptised on 17 February 1742 at St Marylebone, Westminster.
 She was the daughter of Simon Luttrell, later first Earl of Carhampton, and his wife, Judith Maria Lawes, daughter of Sir Nicholas Lawes, Governor of Jamaica.
-Her younger sister and devoted companion, Elizabeth, was born on 3 February 1744 in London.
+Her younger sister and close companion, Elizabeth, was born on 3 February 1744 in London.

 Her father was a Member of the House of Commons before being created Baron Irnham in 1768, Viscount Carhampton in 1781 and Earl of Carhampton in 1785.

 Marriages

 Anne was first married to a Derbyshire gentleman, Christopher Horton (sometimes spelt Houghton) of Catton Hall, on 4 August 1765.

-She was later widowed and subsequently married Prince Henry, Duke of Cumberland and Strathearn, the sixth child of Frederick, Prince of Wales, and Augusta of Saxe-Gotha, and a younger brother of George III.
+She was later widowed and married Prince Henry, Duke of Cumberland and Strathearn, the sixth child of Frederick, Prince of Wales, and Augusta of Saxe-Gotha, and a younger brother of George III.
 Their marriage took place at Hertford Street in Mayfair, London on 2 October 1771.